 Fiscal Intermediary Services

-The Arc of Western Wayne County has been acting as Fiscal Intermediary for people with disabilities receiving services through Detroit Wayne County Community Mental Health Authority since 1992.
+The Arc of Western Wayne County has been acting as Fiscal Intermediary for people with disabilities receiving services through Detroit Wayne Integrated Health Network since 1992.
 In this capacity, we help people pay bills such as rent, utilities and transportation based on their budget.
 We can also receive dollars from the mental health system to pay staffing expenses for people.

 The Take Charge Helpline

 This automated telephone information and referral system, provided by The Detroit Wayne County Community Mental Health System, includes hundreds of scripts.
 It provides information on topics such as Advocacy and Service Provider Agencies in Wayne County that can assist people with disabilities, Benefits, Education, Recreation and Leisure, Recipient Rights and a host of other topics important to people with disabilities and their families.

 Pooled trusts allow you to qualify for Medicaid while setting aside some assets for personal and supplemental needs.
 From time to time, people needing government benefits acquire cash or assets which make them exceed that $2,000 limit.
 For example, they may receive money from insurance proceeds, a back payment from Social Security, a legal settlement, or an inheritance.
 Any amount which results in the person having assets over $2,000 can be considered “excess funds.”
 However, if these excess funds are put into a qualified account or a trust, then the funds can be used for supplemental needs without jeopardizing their governmental benefits.
 Supplemental needs are products and services not provided through public assistance.
 Examples include furniture, a cell phone, cable TV, educational programs, travel, a computer, vacations and hobbies.
 Food, shelter and basic medical care are not considered supplemental needs and those needs must be covered by the governmental benefits.